CementGB-4-0/CementGB.github.io/pages/docs/index.md

 You can download the library [here](../).

 > [!NOTE]
 > **If you are an end user of Cement, you do not need to do anything with it except install it.** To you, Cement alone should change the gameplay very little.
-It is simply a utility for developers to get their mods done faster and better.

 ## Installation